SkyWars/SkyWars/docs/skywars/testing-skywars.md

 Before testing:

-- Completely wipe all configuration files and worlds
+* Completely wipe all configuration files and worlds
-- Install craftbukkit build you're testing for
+* Install craftbukkit build you're testing for
-- Run server once, then stop
+* Run server once, then stop
-- Set online-mode to false in server.properties
+* Set online-mode to false in server.properties
-- Set allow-nether to false in server.properties
+* Set allow-nether to false in server.properties
-- Set allow-end to false in bukkit.yml
+* Set allow-end to false in bukkit.yml
-- Delete world_nether and world_the_end
+* Delete world_nether and world_the_end
-- Install Vault of the version you're testing for
+* Install Vault of the version you're testing for
-- Install BOSEconomy to test economy
+* Install BOSEconomy to test economy
- - BOSEconomy is the most simple economy plugin I've found to test with.
+ * BOSEconomy is the most simple economy plugin I've found to test with.
 If someone else has a better suggestion, I'm open to it!
-- Set `economy.enabled` to `true` in `plugins/SkyWars/main-config.yml`
+* Set `economy.enabled` to `true` in `plugins/SkyWars/main-config.yml`
- - This is for testing economy features
+ * This is for testing economy features

+And now, testing!

 * Start two arenas, confirm `/sw cancelall` works
 * Start two arenas, confirm `/sw cancel` works on each